Welfare and advice

 Every student is appointed an academic adviser within their academic School.
 The academic adviser’s primary role is academic support, but they can also signpost students to sources of help and advice for more personal problems.

-Pastoral care in halls of residence is led by a team of wardens.
-Wardens are members of staff within the University and hold substantive roles.
+Pastoral care in halls of residence is led by a team of residential life officers.
+Residential life officers are members of staff within the university and hold substantive roles.

-Each warden has specific responsibility for residential communities and they live on-site among the students.
-Wardens lead teams of residential pastoral advisors (known as tutors), each of whom has specific responsibility for a small part of the hall.
+Each residential life officer has specific responsibility for residential communities and they live on-site among the students.
+Residential life officers lead teams of residential life advisers, each of whom has specific responsibility for a small part of the hall.

 As well as one-to-one counselling, this service also runs specialist groups and workshops on specific problems such as exam stress.